Rising Scholars Program

 Regional students face many barriers, including generational poverty, lack of role models, and insufficient academic preparation.
 This is clearly evident at the Kent State regional campuses, where 81 percent of students receive financial aid, much of it Pell Grants, and the majority of students require remediation.

 Students are supervised and guided through these experiences over a six-year period until they enroll in postsecondary education.
 If the Rising Scholar participates in the program and elects to attend college, he or she becomes eligible for a sponsored scholarship that will cover the cost of tuition at Kent State Geauga.
-Following the pay-it-back model, to be eligible for the tuition scholarships, Rising Scholars must have participated in the entire program, maintained a minimum 2.5 GPA, and agreed to serve as a university student mentor for new scholars entering the program.
+Following the pay-it-back model, to qualify for the tuition scholarships, Rising Scholars must have participated in the entire program, maintained a minimum 2.5 GPA, and agreed to serve as a university student mentor for new scholars entering the program.

 Participation in the highly successful College Credit Plus (CCP) program, where students can earn college credit while still in high school, is also encouraged.
 Several national studies have found that students who earn six or more college credits in high school are more likely to graduate college.

-The Rising Scholars Program will work with seventh-grade students in the Geauga and Summit County school districts and sponsor scholarships for college mentors.
+The Rising Scholars Program will work with sixth-grade students in the Geauga and Summit County school districts and sponsor scholarships for college mentors.
 As the program expands, we hope to reach all school districts in Geauga and Summit Counties.
 They will include comprehensive support for Rising Scholars from middle and high schools.
 Additionally, the program requires local funding to support scholarships for university student mentors, the single largest budget item, as well as programming and administrative costs.

 The primary measures of success for the Rising Scholars Program are:

-The Kent State Geauga Rising Scholars Program can become a model for increasing the number of rural, low-income students who pursue higher education and graduate from college.
+The Kent State Geauga, Rising Scholars Program, can become a model for increasing the number of rural, low-income students who pursue higher education and graduate from college.